-In order to increase the Manual's visibility to search engines such as Google, you should include a short abstract (150-200 words) for your article.
-Names of the taxon described and, for the higher ranks, the most prominent genera names, should be included.
-Since the abstract will not be part of the article, some of its content may be the same as in the article.
+In order to increase the Manual's visibility to search engines such as Google, you should include an abstract (200-500 words) for your article.
+Names of the taxon described, and, for the higher ranks, the most prominent genera names should be included.

-The abstract will not be displayed in article PDF, but will be made available free of charge in the online edition of the Manual.
+The abstract will be made available free of charge in the online edition of the Manual.
 You will be asked to upload your abstract when submitting your article to ScholarOne.

-As the abstract will be made available independently of the main article, it must contain no direct crossreferences to elements contained in the rest of the article.
-For example you should not include in the abstract cross-references to figures, tables, or references which appear only in the full article.
+As the abstract will be made available independently of the main article, it must not contain direct cross-references to elements contained in the rest of the article.
+For example, you should not include in the abstract cross-references to figures, tables, or references which appear only in the full article.